-What happened This day in History May 21st
+Important Events From This day in History May 21st

 : Clara Barton and Adolphus Solomons found the American National Red Cross, to provide humanitarian aid to victims of wars and natural disasters as part of the International Federation of Red Cross Societies.

-21st May 1935 : In Germany people are rallying behind Adolf Hitler as he tells the world he will stop building up arms only if Germany is recognized as an equal in Europe and by the world.
-He also stated Jews and non Arian will be subject to duty in the new Germany.
+21st May, 1935 : In Germany people are rallying behind Adolf Hitler as he tells the world he will stop building up arms only if Germany is recognized as an equal in Europe and by the world.
+He also stated Jews and non-Aryan will be subject to duty in the new Germany.

-21st May 1950 : Violent storms and a tornado devastate southern England causing damage to property around London.
-The tornado touched down in late afternoon in Linslade, Buckinghamshire the tornado travelled 66 miles and remains the longest trail on record for a tornado in England leaving hundreds of roof's damaged in it's path and lifting cars, cattle and horses.
+21st May, 1950 : Violent storms and a tornado devastate southern England causing damage to property around London.
+The tornado touched down in late afternoon in Linslade, Buckinghamshire the tornado traveled 66 miles and remains the longest trail on record for a tornado in England leaving hundreds of roof's damaged in it's path and lifting cars, cattle and horses.

 Many do consider him to be one of the greatest racing drivers of all time.

-21st May 1966 : American boxer Cassius Clay (Muhammed Ali) ends the hopes of British heavyweight champion Henry Cooper winning the world heavyweight titles when the bout is stopped in Round 6 because of a severe cut above Henry Cooper's Left eye.
+21st May, 1966 : American boxer Cassius Clay (Muhammad Ali) ends the hopes of British heavyweight champion Henry Cooper winning the world heavyweight titles when the bout is stopped in Round 6 because of a severe cut above Henry Cooper's Left eye.

 , 1968.
 (The remains of the sub were later found on the ocean floor 400 miles southwest of the Azores.)